Nil69420/Face_Mask_Detection/README.md

   <img width="460" height="300" src="Images/speed.png">
 </p>

-I have trained the model with GPU with 300 epochs and a batch size of 20 which took somewhere around 3 hours.
+I have trained the model using GPU with 300 epochs and a batch size of 20 which took somewhere around 3 hours.

 _For more information, please refer to the [Documentation](https://github.com/rkuo2000/yolov5)_